legendu-net/blog/misc/content/2018-12-20-gradle-tips.markdown

     Otherwise,
     you might run into weird issues such as resource file not found, etc.

-3. The version of the Gradle wrapper can be updated using the following command.
+3. You can generate a Gradle wrapper (with the given version) or update the version of an existing Gradle wrapper using the following command.

         :::bash
         gradle wrapper --gradle-version 5.6.4